-- Notes the External Auditor's Audit Findings Report (Agenda Item 4). - Approves the Letter of Representation at APPENDIX A. - Approves the Councils Statement of Accounts for 2021/22 (attached at APPENDIX B). - Approves the delegation of authority to the Chairman of Audit and Member Standards Committee to approve any non-material changes to enable the completion of the Statement of Accounts.
+- Notes the External Auditor's Audit Findings Report (Agenda Item 4). - Approves the Letter of Representation at APPENDIX A. - Approves the Councils Statement of Accounts for 2021/22 (attached at APPENDIX B). - Approves the delegation of authority to the Chairman of Audit and Member Standards Committee to approve any changes and potentially resign the accounts once we have received assurance from Staffordshire County Council's external auditors in relation to the Staffordshire Pension Fund.